lukas-brg/LearningCards/examples/read_me.md

 # Multiple Choice Card {MULTI}

-This card  displays multiple choices of which one or more have to be marked as correct.
+This card contains displays multiple choices of which one or more have to be marked as correct.

 {BACK}